-[10] The effect of that must be to weight the balance In the effect of that must be to weight the balance between public policy considerations and welfare. decisively in favour of welfare.
-It must follow that it will only be in the clearest case of abuse of public policy that the court will be able to withhold an order if otherwise welfare considerations supports its making...if it is desired to control commercial surrogacy arrangements, those controls pred to negret before the court process is initiated i.e. at need to operate before the court process is initiated i.e. at the border or before. (emphasis added)
+[10] The effect of that must be to weight the balance [10] The effect of that must be to weight the balance between public policy considerations and welfare.
+Adecisively in favour of welfare.
+It must follow that it will only be in the clearest case of abuse of public policy that the court will be able to withhold an order if otherwise welfare considerations supports its making...if it is desired to control commercial surrogacy arrangements, those controls need to note the before the court process is initiated i.e. at need to operate before the court process is initiated i.e. at the border or before. (emphasis added)